Code-Institute-Submissions/Milestone-1-PulseGym/README.md

 ### **Features Left to Implement**

+* The 'Bookings' buttons do not function as this was not part of the remit.
+A bookings section may be added at a later stage

+* A multi-functional bookings interface
 * Personal Training Session options.

-* A multi-functional bookings interface
 * An active payment section
 * An area for selling health products/gym equipment

 ---

 ## **Technologies Used**

----

 All of the folloing technologies were used to create this website:-